FWuermse/grw/docs/proof.typ

 #import "./template.typ": *
 #import "./theme.typ": *

-= Equality of the Generated Proofs
+= Equivalence of the Generated Rewrite Proofs

 We saw that, in the typical case, the improved algorithm generates significantly fewer constraints and leads to more concise proofs.
-In the following, we want to show that the two proposed algorithms for constraint generation `Rew` and `ORew` provide the same rewrite proofs although with different metavariables.
+In the following, we want to show that the two proposed algorithms for constraint generation `Rew` and `ORew` provide the same rewrite proofs although with different constraints.
+The constraints still consist of metavariables of the types `relation`, `pointwiseRelation`, `Subrelation`, and `Proper` but in a more consise way.

 #theorem()[When the algorithm $mono("Rew")_rho (t : tau)$ provides a proof for $?_r space t space u$ where $?_r$ is of type $mono("relation") space tau$ and $t != u$ for any given $tau$ and $rho$, then the modified algorithm $mono("ORew")_rho (t, ?_r)$ provides either *(1)* a proof for $?_r space t space u$ if the relation inference $?_r$ succeeds (see @updatedalgo) or *(2)* otherwise a proof of $?_r' space t space u$ where $?_r' : mono("relation" space tau)$ is a fresh metavariable of the same type $mono("relation") space tau$.
 If $t = u$, the $mono("ORew")$ algorithm with the same arguments returns just the flag `identity` whereas the $mono("Rew")$ algorithm provides a proof $p : ?_r space t space t$ *(3)*.] <theorem1>